remijaoui/remijaoui.github.io/_pages/talks.md

 ## On the density of strongly minimal algebraic vector fields

-Here is a link to a preprint which concerns the construction of many strongly minimal algebraic vector fields.
-Together with a paper of Devilbiss and Freitag, this answers a long standing open questions formulated by Poizat around 1981.
+The notion of strong minimality is without doubt one of the main contribution of model theory to differential algebra.
+In this preprint (2023), I show that "most" algebraic vector fields do satisfy this property.
+Together with a paper of Devilbiss and Freitag, this answers a long standing open question formulated by Poizat around 1981.

 * The talk was part of the DART XI conference in London, England (July 2023)
 * The talks was part of the Model Theory conference in the Wroclaw (September 2023)

 A full video of a lecture given at the Kolchin seminar of differential algebra on this article  can be found here

-<iframe src="https://www.youtube.com/watch?v=9ob2M6ERjR4" width="560" height="315" frameborder="0"> </iframe>
+{% include video id="9ob2M6ERjR4" provider="youtube" %}

 ## When any three solutions are independent

-How many solutions did
+Given an algebraic differential equation, what is the minimal number n of solutions I have look at if I want to conclude that any sequence of solutions of this equation is algebraically independent?

+This is the kind of questions that led Freitag and Moosa to introduce the nonminimality degree of a type here.
+In these two papers (the nonminimality degree is at most two and when any three solutions are independent) written with J. Freitag and R. Moosa, we show that n = 3 is enough and that actually one can even take n = 2 if the equation is autonomous!

 ## Some differential Galois theory of compact complex manifolds